helins/fdat.cljc/README.md

 At first, one might think it is cumbersome having to add all those `IMetas` to some `registry`.
 Actually, this is a feature.

-First of all, a `registry` represent some context.
+First of all, a `registry` represents some context.
 Let us imagine an online shopping app.
 The frontend is built in Clojurescript while the backend is built in Clojure.